 9. Glass Containers

-Store your food and beverages in glass, stainless steel or BPA-free containers, such as Pyrex Snapware with leak-proof lids.
+Store food and beverages in glass or stainless steel containers, such as Pyrex.
 Avoid plastics and BPA in your home whenever possible.
-Plastics contain BPA (Bisphenol A) and phlatates that mimic estrogen in your body and disrupt your hormones.
-Cotton reusable grocery totes and bags are also a good alternative.
-They’re better for your body and the environment.
+Plastics contain BPA (Bisphenol A) and phthalates that mimic estrogen in your body and disrupt your hormones.
+Reusable grocery totes and bags are also better for your body and the environment.